Crossrail 2: Northern and southern destinations

+2020s

+While the project remains shelved, in 2025 the British Library confirmed that its extension work, due to commence in 2026, would include provision in its infrastructure for a possible future Crossrail 2 station.

 Support and opposition

 Support

 Boris Johnson, Mayor of London in 2013, said at that time: "The key question now is not whether Crossrail 2 should happen, but how quickly we can get it built".
-Johnson, as Prime Minister, restated his backing for the project at an event to mark the opening of the Elizabeth Line in May 2022.
+Johnson, as Prime Minister, restated his backing for the project at an event to mark the opening of the Elizabeth line in May 2022.

-The current Mayor of London, Sadiq Khan, also supports the proposal, as does the former Secretary of State for Transport Chris Grayling.
+The current mayor of London, Sadiq Khan, also supports the proposal, as does the former Secretary of State for Transport Chris Grayling.

-Many local authorities in South-east England and London released a letter on 13 April 2017, expressing their support for Crossrail 2.
+Many local authorities in South East England and London released a letter on 13 April 2017, expressing their support for Crossrail 2.
 ITV news reported in April 2017 that "dozens of MPs" supported Crossrail 2.

 After TfL conducted a public consultation in 2017, it was reported by the Fitzrovia Partnership that 96% of respondents supported Crossrail 2 and 80% of respondents preferred the broader of the two options, the Regional option.

-The London Chamber of Commerce announced it support in July 2017 with the Greater Manchester Chamber of Commerce announced support for Crossrail 2 in September 2017.
+The London Chamber of Commerce announced its support in July 2017 with the Greater Manchester Chamber of Commerce announcing support for Crossrail 2 in September 2017.

 During the Elizabeth line opening ceremony in May 2022, Boris Johnson said that "the government should be 'getting on with' building Crossrail 2", however he also clarified that the business case will need to be written and put forward by Transport for London.

 Opposition

-In 2014, Transport for London announced that the site of the art-house Curzon cinema in Soho had been identified as an area that "may be required to enable the construction of a Crossrail 2 ticket hall" and that "plans for the above site redevelopment may include a replacement cinema".
+In 2014, Transport for London announced that the site of the Curzon art-house cinema in Soho had been identified as an area that "may be required to enable the construction of a Crossrail 2 ticket hall" and that "plans for the above site redevelopment may include a replacement cinema".
 In 2015, the chairman of the "Save Soho" campaign group called the development "deeply worrying".

 The plans for Wimbledon station involve the redevelopment of parts of Wimbledon town centre, including the Centre Court shopping centre.
 Merton Council issued a seven-page cross-party objection to the plans.

 There was only a short interval between the announcements of the confirmation of continued government support for Crossrail 2 in 2017, and of the scaling back of proposed railway electrification projects which would particularly benefit Wales and Northern England.
-Money has been earmarked in the longer term to match London's large forecast population growth.
-All such forecasts rely on assumptions in terms of where people will wish to live, jobs will be created and housing targets have been set accordingly for 2015–2030, in contrast to the low growth forecast for the rest of England, all of which could be altered by government policy.
 Greater Manchester mayor Andy Burnham considered that the in-principle spending decision gives undue and unbalanced priority to London and South East England over other parts of the United Kingdom.